-He is also a member of the Commonwealth Expert Group on Climate Finance; the Finance Advisory Board of the European Wind Energy Association; Mercer’s Sustainability Opportunities Fund Advisory Panel; Palmetto’s renewable energy fund advisory board.; and the Advisory Council for the Corporate Knights Capital Advisory Council.
+Sean is a member of the German International Aid Ministry’s TRANSfer Expert Group on “Using Climate Financing to Leverage Sustainable Transport”; of the Commonwealth Expert Group on Climate Finance; the Finance Advisory Board of the European Wind Energy Association, Mercer’s Sustainability Opportunities Fund Advisory Panel and the Advisory Council for the Corporate Knights Capital Advisory Council.

 Nick has advised the UNFCCC, Asian Development Bank, UK’s Department of Energy and Climate Change (DECC) and Development Department (DFID) and the German Development Department (GIZ) on climate finance in developing countries, advised the EU negotiators at COP 15, spoken at the launch of the Climate Investment Funds and at a number of UNFCCC conferences.
 Nick is part of the UK Government’s Capital Markets Climate Initiative.